López strikes out 14, White Sox beat Tigers 4-1

-CHICAGO — Reynaldo López struck out a career-high 14 and allowed two hits in six innings to lead the Chicago White Sox to a 4-1 victory over the Detroit Tigers on Sunday for a sweep of an abbreviated two-game series.
+López struck out a career-high 14 and allowed two hits in six innings to lead the Chicago White Sox to a 4-1 victory over the Detroit Tigers for a sweep of their abbreviated two-game series.

-Welington Castillo went 2 for 4 with two RBIs, Leury García and Yolmer Sánchez each drove in a run and Jose Abreu went 2 for 3 as Chicago won its second straight.
+“He knew he was commanding his fastball and he was aggressive with all his pitches,” catcher Welington Castillo said of López.
+“It didn’t matter who was in the batter’s box.”

 López (2-3) allowed one unearned run and lowered his ERA to 6.03.